-With the written permission of the Duke, a judge can offer the Special Service option to a criminal convicted of ANY crime, up to Class Ae, a powerful magician might be 7.
-For exconvicted of some greater crime, but if his special abilities are greatly needed by the community or the Duke, his sentence will be commuted or completely erased if he will perform an important task.
+With the written permission of the Duke, a judge can offer the Special Service option to a criminal convicted of ANY crime, up to Class 7.
+For example, a powerful magician might be convicted of some greater crime, but if his special abilities are greatly needed by the community or the Duke, his sentence will be commuted or completely erased if he will perform an important task.